 “Putter” Around Town

 Indoor putt-putt courses allow families to play a little golf no matter how bad the weather is.

-17. Play a round of putt-putt with the family at Putter-A-Round Mini Golf in Harrisonburg.
-Come on Thursday, Friday, or Saturday evenings for Blacklight Mini Golf, where the cups, balls, and artwork all glow in the dark!
+17. Play a round of putt-putt with the family at King Neptune’s Mini Golf in Virginia Beach, an indoor blacklight mini golf course where the cups, balls, and artwork all glow in the dark!